 What’s more, you can’t go too wild with your hairdo.
 In theory, there are no style restrictions but any hair covering your face is forbidden (see the rejected passport photo example no. 3).

 Finally, make sure you’re not wearing anything that matches the colour of the background (it’s plain grey in the UK).
 If you do, there won’t be enough clear contrast between you and the backdrop.

 More than anyone, we understand that keeping each recommendation and detail in mind can be downright frustrating.
-Luckily, we’ve got a solution to make the whole thing hassle-free and easy—use our free, professional and efficient service to take and save a compliant digital passport photo!
+Luckily, we’ve got a solution to make the whole thing hassle-free and easy—use our free, professional and efficient service to take and save a compliant UK digital passport photo online!